dkoutsou/DL-AtlasKaggle/README.md

 ### Baseline
 - **Random Forest** <br/>
-To launch training use the following command:
+To launch training of the random forest classifier, use the following command:
-`python code/mains/baseline.py -c path/to/config/<baseline json file to be used>`
+`python code/mains/baseline.py -c path/to/config/<baseline json file to be used>`.
+This will automatically launch prediction

 ### Simple CNN with increasing complexity
 - **CP4_model**: Simple *4-layer* CNN (with ReLU activation and max pooling)